-A field archery course is set up over woodland and rough terrain.
-Archers shoot a specified number of arrows at different targets in sequence.
-Archers might have to shoot uphill or downhill, and the targets could be different sizes and at different distances so anyone taking part has to really think about what they are doing.
-Field archery is a great way of keeping fit and enjoying the outdoors.
+Archers shoot a specified number of arrows at the targets as they move around the course.
+The shots may be uphill or downhill and the targets will be different sizes and set out at different distances.
+Many archers enjoy the challenge of field and 3D archery and it is a great way of keeping fit and enjoying the outdoors.

-Anyone can do field archery once they’ve completed a beginners’ course.
-You will need to go to a specialised field archery club in order to practice or compete in field archery.
+Anyone can do field and 3D archery once they’ve completed a beginners’ course.
+There are a number of clubs around the UK that hold practise sessions and competitions.
 To have a go, click here to find clubs near you.
-Not all clubs offer field archery so check the club's website before you go or get in touch with our Field and 3D Development Officer Vic Williams by clicking the button below.
+Not all clubs offer field or 3D archery so check the club's website before you go or get in touch with our Field and 3D Development Officer Vic Williams by clicking the button below.

 In field archery, there are different distances for different age groups and bow styles.
 Bows with sights will shoot up to 60m and those without will shoot up to 50m.
 Novices and Juniors are encouraged to shoot shorter distances until they are confident at shooting the full distances.
 The targets can be marked (showing the distance) or unmarked (not shown).
 The archer will need to judge the distance for unmarked targets.

 Tournaments are organised by clubs with most archers joining Archery GB or a field archery society.